w3c/cogai/chunks-and-rules.md

 will pop the first item in the list of friends to the variable *?friend*.

 **Note** This uses the same rather confusing terminology as for JavaScript arrays.
 We could use *append* and *prepend* in place of *push* and *unshift*, but then what names should we use in place of *pop* and *shift*?

-In principle, we could build-in more complex operations, e.g. concatenating a sequence bound by a variable to the current sequence.
-If the variable is bound to a single item, this is the same a a push.
-Likewise we could insert the chunk derived from this action prior to the current item in the sequence.
-However, further experience is needed before any commitment to add these to the specification.
+Further experience is needed before committing to further built-in capabilities.

 ### More complex queries